Arize-ai/openinference/js/examples/langchain-express/backend/README.md

 npm run start
 ```

-Note: If you run the server using the commands, please make sure to use Node version >= 20.
+Note: If you run the server using the commands above, please make sure to use Node version >= 20.

 Then call the express API endpoint `/api/chat` to see the result: